dustinkredmond/FXAlert/README.md

 the scenes, check out the [AlertBuilder](./src/main/java/com/dustinredmond/fxalert/AlertBuilder.java) class, most of the action happens there.

-Each public method has thorough a Javadoc.
-Protected, package-private ,and private methods should also define a reasonable Javadoc.
+Each public method has thorough Javadoc.
+Protected, package-private, and private methods should also define a reasonable Javadoc if they're not straight-forward.

 ### Contributing